swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

 }
 ```

-In the code above, the `allEmpty` function is generic over a type parameter
+In the code above,
+the `allEmpty` function is generic over a type parameter pack `each T`,
-pack `each T`, and takes a value parameter pack `array`, the type of which is
+and takes a value parameter pack `array`,
-declared using `repeat [each T]` pack expansion, where `[each T]` is the
+the type of which is declared using `repeat [each T]` pack expansion,
-repetition pattern.
+where `[each T]` is the repetition pattern.

-The `for`-`in repeat` loop gives an opportunity to access elements of the value
+The `for`-`in repeat` loop
+gives an opportunity to access elements of the value pack
-pack on each iteration using a local variable.
-In this case, the local variable
+on each iteration using a local variable.
+In this case, the local variable `a`
-`a` represents the value stored in the value pack on a given iteration.
-Using
+represents the value stored in the value pack on a given iteration.
-`for`-`in repeat` loop gives you an opportunity to stop the iteration early—in
+Using `for`-`in repeat` loop
+gives you an opportunity to stop the iteration early ---
+in this case,
-this case, the iteration will stop once a non-empty array is found.
+the iteration will stop once a non-empty array is found.

 Here's how you might use the `allEmpty` function: